morgen-peschke/trans-factsheet/README.md

 ### Other Notes:

-**On physiological differences**: segregating sports based on something like height, testosterone, etc can get really messy especially when it's tied in with the existing sex-segregation in sports.
+**On physiological differences**: segregating sports based on something like height, testosterone, etc. can get really messy especially when it's tied in with the existing sex-segregation in sports.
 In some cases, this has led to the [outright exclusion of biological females from women's sports simply due to naturally high testosterone levels](https://www.axios.com/namibia-disqualified-naturally-high-testosterone-olympic-24d0f1f9-9491-47bb-8c5a-199bf91e6255.html).
 Some of these policies need to be carefully thought through so as not to accidentally exclude people who really didn't